 - / Dozers (various sizes)

 - / Miscellaneous preparation plant equipment

 - I End loader

 - / Man and material hoisting equipment

 - / Ventilation fan

-- I Substation
+- Substation

 - / Mobile crane

 - I Belt conveyor

 - / Excavators

 - I Roller Compactors

-- Articulated Trucks
+- I Articulated Trucks

+Equipment that is utilized by TRM is representative of other Pittsburgh No. 8 seam operators.
 Personnel required to operate and maintain the TRM are generally obtained through the hiring of both skilled and unskilled workers from the immediate area.
 Salaried positions at the TRM are made up of production managers, business managers, engineers, information technology, preparation plant operators, maintenance foreman, purchasing agents, and safety specialists.
 Hourly positions include equipment operators on the surface and underground, general laborers, dust sampling technical, mechanics, examiners, warehouse clerks, etc. Total headcount numbers can vary depending on the market and demand for coal.
 Typical headcount ranges from 430 to 470 workers, depending on the number of development units operating.